lewis-morris/flarchitect/docs/source/configuration.rst

 In `flarchitect`, configuration options are essential for customising the API and its accompanying documentation.
 These settings can be provided through `Flask`_ config values or directly within `SQLAlchemy`_ model classes using ``Meta`` classes.

-Beyond the basics, the extension supports hooks and advanced flags for post-serialization callbacks, rate limiting, field exclusion, blueprint naming, endpoint naming via ``API_ENDPOINT_NAMER``, soft deletion, and per-method documentation summaries.
+Beyond the basics, the extension supports hooks and advanced flags for post-serialisation callbacks, rate limiting, field exclusion, blueprint naming, endpoint naming via `API_ENDPOINT_NAMER <configuration.html#ENDPOINT_NAMER>`_, soft deletion, and per-method documentation summaries.

 `Flask`_ config values offer a straightforward, standardised way to modify the extension's behaviour at a global or model level.